Brad McCrimmon: Personal life

-McCrimmon was born in Dodsland, Saskatchewan, but grew up on the family farm near the village of Plenty.
+McCrimmon was born on March 29, 1959 in Dodsland, Saskatchewan, but grew up on the family farm near the village of Plenty.
 He often returned to his hometown during his playing days, spending his summers training on the family farm.
 He brought the Stanley Cup back to Plenty in 1989 after winning it with the Flames, fulfilling a promise McCrimmon made to his grandfather as a youth.

 Hockey was a significant part of McCrimmon's life from his youth.
 His father Byron was a long time senior player and coach for the Rosetown Red Wings in Saskatchewan.
 The younger McCrimmon played for teams in both Plenty and Rosetown at the same time, often appearing on teams one level above his age.
 His younger brother Kelly is the general manager for the Vegas Golden Knights, and the pair played together as teammates with the Wheat Kings in 1978–79.

-Nicknamed both "Beast" and "Sarge," McCrimmon was often considered "gruff" and had a direct way of speaking that cultivated respect amongst his peers.
+Nicknamed both "Beast" and "Sarge", McCrimmon was often considered "gruff" and had a direct way of speaking that cultivated respect amongst his peers.
 According to former teammate Lanny McDonald: "He was tough, he was abrasive, but on the inside he was a big teddy bear, a big softie."
 McCrimmon's brother remembered him as a person who dedicated himself to his family.
 McCrimmon had two children with his wife Maureen: daughter Carlin and son Liam.